-28.521 The person trading this calamity is the controller of the barbarians.
-If the calamity was not traded to the victim, the player with the least amount of cities (even if it is the victim) is the controller.

-28.522 The barbarian hordes consists of 15 barbarian tokens.

-28.5221 If the primary victim holds Politics or Provincial Empire an additional five barbarian tokens are placed per advance held.
-The effects of Politics and Provincial Empire are cumulative.

-28.5222 If the primary victim holds Monarchy, five less barbarian tokens are placed.

-28.523 The barbarians invade any zero population area, any area bordering an empty zero population area, any area containing barbarian tokens, any area bordering an area containing only barbarian tokens, or any area bordering the map edge.
+- 28.521 The person trading this calamity is the controller of the barbarians.
+If the calamity was not traded to the victim, the player with the least amount of cities (even if it is the victim) is the controller. - 28.522 Barbarian Hordes consists of fifteen barbarian tokens. - 28.5221 If the primary victim holds Politics or Provincial Empire an additional five barbarian tokens are placed.
+The effects of Politics and Provincial Empire are cumulative. - 28.5222 If the primary victim holds Monarchy, five less barbarian tokens are placed. - 28.523 The barbarians invade any zero population area, any area bordering an empty zero population area, any area containing barbarian tokens, any area bordering an area containing only barbarian tokens, or any area bordering the map edge.
 If possible, the barbarians invade an area containing a city owned by the victim.
 If that's not possible, they invade an area containing tokens owned by the victim.
-If no legal area, as specified above, contains any cities or tokens owned by the victim, the remaining barbarians tokens is eliminated.

-28.5231 Immediately after invasion, conflict is resolved between the newly placed barbarians and any units, including those of nations other than the primary victim, in the area occupied by the barbarians.

-28.5232 Once conflict is resolved, all the surviving barbarian tokens in excess of the population limit repeat the procedure above (28.523).

-28.5233 The barbarian controller has sole authority as to which cities or units that are attacked provided he follows the above guidelines.

-28.524 Barbarian tokens do not benefit from any of the attributes of their controlling player.

-28.525 If barbarians eliminate a city, no trade card is drawn from the victim, nor does pillage occur.

-28.526 All movement involving Barbarians is completed during the calamity phase, prior to the resolution of any other calamities.
+If no legal area, as specified above, contains any cities or tokens owned by the victim, the remaining barbarians tokens are eliminated. - 28.5231 Immediately after invasion, conflict is resolved between the newly placed barbarians and any units, including those of civilizations other than the primary victim, in the area occupied by the barbarians. - 28.5232 Once conflict is resolved, all the surviving barbarian tokens in excess of the population limit repeat the procedure above (28.523). - 28.5233 The barbarian controller has sole authority as to which cities or units to attack, provided he follows the above guidelines. - 28.524 Barbarian tokens do not benefit from any of the attributes of their controlling player. - 28.525 If barbarians eliminate a city, no trade card is drawn from the victim, nor does pillage occur. - 28.526 All movement involving Barbarians is completed during the calamity phase, prior to the resolution of any other calamities.
 Once the Barbarians have stopped moving, they remain on the board until eliminated in combat.
 Barbarians do not increase their population and may not be selected as secondary victims of calamities.